elugiarto/app-local/README.md

 > See [Vagrant CLI](https://www.vagrantup.com/docs/cli) for documentation on how to interact with the vm.

-8\.
+9\.
 View an index of deployed applications, [https://localhost:8443](https://localhost:8443).

-> When mapping new projects into the vm or updating the configuration of existing ones, you will need to run the `vagrant reload --provision` command to apply these changes.

-9\.
+10\.
 Connect to installed databases.
 This will be based on the `listen_ports` properties defined in the `$REPO/heria/developer.yaml` config file.

 ```yaml
 # Example configuration, your port mappings may be configured differently.